How Does Foil Printing Work?

 Thanks to our range of equipment, we can also print custom products such as foil stickers, folders, bookmarks, tags and bag toppers.

-Tips For Custom Foil Printing
+Our Tips For Custom Foil Printing

-• We recommend soft touch lamination with most paper types because foil comes out best on a smooth surface.
 You can still recycle our products that are laminated.
 Simply put them in the recycling bin with the rest of your paper and card waste.

-• See our guide on how to provide your artwork for foil print
+If you're designing your own metallic foil artwork, see our guide on how to provide your artwork for foil print